jalenng/2021-spring-cs160-team-paladins/docs/index.md

 To be able to use all of iCare’s extensive features, you must register and create an account.

 Ideas:

-Unlock functionalities

-Access to usage data and insights

-	Preference synchronization
+When time is up, popup notif shows
+- Indicating start of 20s break
+FIve seconds into the break
+- Notification will take over the screen
+Break resets when you move your mouse

-## 5.2 How to sign-in or sign-up
+## 5.2 How to sign-up

-**Sign-up**

 1. Click Sign in at the top right corner.
 The Sign in window should appear.
 2. Click ‘Don’t have an account?’ to go to the sign-up page.
 3. Complete all fields.